3rd Stryker Brigade Combat Team, 2nd Infantry Division

 On 1 February 1963, the 3rd Brigade was reactivated and reassigned to the 2nd Infantry Division at Fort Benning, Georgia.
 Two years later, on 1 July 1965 the 3rd Brigade moved to Korea to join the rest of the 2nd Infantry Division, where its mission was to guard the western corridor.

 In April 1967, 5 North Korean infiltrators were killed at guard post Lucy.
 Twenty-four days later, 2 more agents were captured and one was killed.
 From May to September 1967, 264 engagements with infiltrators occurred.
 During the Pueblo Crisis in 1968, increased enemy activity and propaganda resulted in 74 intrusion attempts and firefights.
 It was at this time that the Army authorized all personnel north of the Imjin River to draw hostile fire pay.
 From July to October 1968, 56 incidents involving the Brigade occurred.
-From 1969 on until its deactivation in 1992 the infiltrations slowed and eventually came to a stop.
+By 1970 the North had decided that their efforts against the Americans weren't worth the cost and organized attacks stopped that year, though there were still individual accounts of infiltration attempts.
+However, from 1969 on until its deactivation in 1992 the infiltrations slowed and eventually came to a stop.

 The Brigade's future in Korea was changed when the US Congress adopted the Nunn-Warner Amendment to the 1989 Defense Appropriation Bill, which mandated a reduction in US troop strength in Korea from 43,000 to 36,000 by the end of calendar year 1991.
-In early 1990 the Bush Administration announced plans to cut 7,000 of the 42,500 US troops in Korea over 2 1/2 years.
+In early 1990, the Bush Administration announced plans to cut 7,000 of the 42,500 US troops in Korea over 2 1/2 years.
 At that time the US had 11,600 Air Force personnel and 31,600 Army personnel in Korea.
-As a result, the 2nd Infantry Division's 3rd Brigade was withdrawn from Korea in 1992 and deactivated.
+As a result, on September 16, 1992, the 2nd Infantry Division's 3rd Brigade was inactivated at Camp Howze, Korea.

 Moving the 3d Brigade, 1st Armored Division, and associated slice units from Mannheim, Germany, to Fort Lewis, Washington presented special challenges.
 Army reorganization plans called for restationing the 3rd Brigade from its parent division in Bad Kreuznach, Germany, to Fort Lewis and reflagging it as the 3rd Brigade of the 2nd Infantry Division, headquartered in Ouijonbu, South Korea.
 However, when the move was completed in September 1994, the 4,000 3rd Brigade soldiers (still known as the "Bulldogs," the name of the 3rd Brigade, 1st Armored Division) were separated from their new parent division.
 As a result, they had to organize as a split-based brigade combat team (BCT) with mechanized infantry, armor, artillery, engineer, and forward support battalions (FSB's), as well as an air defense artillery battery and a chemical platoon.
 Since no Division was stationed at Fort Lewis, the Brigade would not have the support of a division support command (DISCOM) headquarters, division materiel management center, or main support battalion (MSB).
 Concurrent with restationing, Brigade commanders and staff identified unresourced requirements and, with assistance from senior headquarters, worked to establish an organization that could meet their echelons-above-brigade support requirements.
 The 3rd Brigade, 2nd Infantry Division was officially reactivated on 16 April 1995 at Fort Lewis, Washington.